-House of Cards and Pride and Prejudice scriptwriter Andrew Davies to speak in Sidmouth
+House of Cards and Pride and Prejudice scriptwriter Andrew Davies shares stories with Sidmouth

 - Credit: © AP